Mitsubishi Delica: 1994–1997

 Released on 12 May 1994, the newest Delica received considerably more aerodynamic bodywork.
 No truck model was available of this generation, and passenger models were now called Delica Space Gear in the Japanese domestic market.
 Body specifications of the Space Gear in Japan ranged from XR, XG, Exceed, Super Exceed and Royal Exceed, and both long and short-wheelbase versions were available.

 The fourth generation Delica shares its engine and transmission with the Mitsubishi Pajero, but unlike the Pajero of its time it is of monocoque construction and lacks a separate chassis.
 The Delica 4WD still offers ample off-road capabilities, with four-wheel drive, high and low ratio gears and differential locking.
 It has engine variations from 2.5-litre through to a 2.8-litre intercooled turbo-diesel.
 2.4-litre and 3.0-litre V6 petrol engines with 12 or 24 valves are also offered.
 Apart from the 2.8-litre diesel model all are available as two- or four-wheel drive version.

 In many export markets, the cargo versions of the fourth generation were called the Mitsubishi L400 while the passenger versions were called Mitsubishi Space Gear – without using the Delica nameplate at all.

 In South Korea, Hyundai used the Mitsubishi Delica as the base vehicle for the Hyundai Starex (A1) manufactured between 1997 and 2007.

 In Australia, this generation, known as the WA series was available in both cargo (Mitsubishi Express) and passenger (Mitsubishi Starwagon) versions.
 The Starwagon was available between September 1994 and 2003.
 The Express launched at the same time, but continued on until 2005.
 To differentiate the semi-bonneted WA Express from the cheaper, previous generation SJ series that sold alongside it, the WA models were disambiguated with the "Walk-Thru" designation.

 The Australian Starwagons were made available in four levels of specification: GL, GLX, GLS and 4WD.
 Mitsubishi fitted the GL with a 2.0-litre carburetored inline-four, with the GLX gaining a fuel-injected 2.4-litre inline-four, and the GLS a 3.0-litre V6.
-Both four-cyliner engines were fitted standard with a five-speed manual transmission with optional four-speed column-shift automatic.
+Both four-cylinder engines were fitted standard with a five-speed manual transmission with optional four-speed column-shift automatic.
 The 3.0-litre GLS offered a four-speed floor-mounted automatic as its sole transmission option.
 The facelift model, released in 1996 saw the range rationalised with only the base GL and mid-range GLX models retained.